mzj3/A02/README.md

   to upgrade if you plan on working on a private project that includes more than 3 collaborators.<br>

-  For this tutorial, I will not be installing **GIT** on the system localy, but I will go in detail if you wished to do so.
+  For this tutorial, I will not be installing **GIT** on the system localy, but I will go in detail if you wished to **clone** a copy of a repository.
 Git was originally created by OS founding father Linus Torvald, the creator of Linux.
 He originally made it to track his changes as he was developing Linux, and it soon exploded as a simple and powerful way for programmers to collaborate, coordinate work, and work together on code and development projects.
 Git allows teams to work **remotely**.
 If you wish to install GIT on your machine, here is a link to the download for Linux, Mac, and Windows.
   * https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

   Now that you know what GIT is and have a proper Github account setup, it's time to make our first